shortcuter4/bilkent-stars-bot/README.md

 pip install selenium
 ```

-You should edit starsbot.py file by changing STARS ID, PASSWORD and EMAIL, PASSWORD accordingly.
+You should edit starsbot.py file by changing Stars id-password and email-password accordingly.
 Then you can run python code from terminal as:

 ```
 python starsbot.py